Nivaslak/Nivaslak/README.md

 # Projects
 Here are some of the notable projects I have worked on:
+The below projects are avilable in : (https://github.com/Nivaslak/finalCapstone)
 ## Project 1:
 Finance Calculator : This Python script calculates the amount of interest on an investment or the monthly repayment amount for a home loan (bond).
 It provides options for calculating both simple and compound interest for investments.
 ## Project 2: